0x-xsh/projet_web/README.md

-# Microservices on Kubernetes
+# Microservices on Kubernetes with Nginx API Gateway

-This project contains a microservices architecture running on Kubernetes.
+This project contains a microservices architecture running on Kubernetes with an Nginx-based API Gateway.
 It consists of three main services:

 - **Auth Service**: Handles authentication and authorization
 - **Users Service**: Manages user data and profiles
 - **Posts Service**: Manages posts and content

+## API Gateway Architecture

+The system uses the Nginx Ingress Controller as an API Gateway with the following features:
+- **Path-based routing**: Routes requests to appropriate microservices
+- **Cross-Origin Resource Sharing (CORS)**: Configured to allow cross-origin requests
+- **Rate limiting**: Protects the API from abuse
+- **Request/response transformation**: URL rewriting for clean API paths
+- **Security headers**: Additional HTTP security headers on all responses

 ## Prerequisites